Peeled-Fruit-Studios/Night/docs/BUILDING.md

-<h1 align="center"> Build Instructions for the Night Kernel </h1>
+<h1 align="center"> Building the Night Kernel </h1>

-Before we get started, I have one thing to say...
+Before we get started, If you are windows you can't build the kernel.

-If you are on windows, you are unable to build the kernel due to the fact that a elf-supporting compiler is required
+I am still working on adding windows support and I promise it will be here soon!!

-Otherwise proceed on to the rest of the instructions
+Till then, you can get prebuilt iso images in the actions tab!

 ## Using GN